-MLL's intensive introductory language program is one of the striking features of the Kenyon curriculum, and has received special attention in Fiske's and other college guides.
+Modern Languages & Literatures' intensive introductory language program is one of the striking features of the Kenyon curriculum and has received special attention in Fiske's and other college guides.

-The Kenyon Intensive Language Model (KILM),with its two hours of daily instruction, aims to immerse the student in the target language and culture.
-The consistent use of the target language, combined with a dramatic, active, and contextual approach to learning,and the opportunity to work with trained student Apprentice Teachers (ATs) in small practice sessions facilitates the teaching of one and a half to two years of college-level language instruction in one year.
+The Kenyon Intensive Language Model (KILM), which includes two hours of daily instruction, aims to immerse students in the target language and culture.
+The consistent use of the target language, combined with a dramatic, active, and contextual approach to learning and the opportunity to work with trained student Apprentice Teachers (ATs) in small practice sessions, facilitates the teaching of one and a half to two years of college-level language instruction in one year.

-All introductory courses listed as 111-112 are taught through the KILM, an approach that compresses into one year beginning and intermediate materials.
-KILM classroom activities aim at dispelling inhibitions and encouraging communication.
-For each meeting with the professor (typically four times per week in both 111 and 112), there is a session with a Kenyon undergraduate apprentice teacher working with a group of approximately eight students.
-Apprentice-teacher classes are arranged when the class first meets with the professor.
-Some middle-level courses numbered 213-214, along with 321, meet for a fourth hour with an apprentice teacher.
+All 111-112 introductory courses are taught through KILM, an approach that compresses beginning and intermediate materials into one year.
+KILM classroom activities aim to dispel inhibitions and encourage communication.
+For each meeting with the professor (typically four times per week in both 111 and 112), there is an Apprentice Teacher session with a group of approximately eight students.
+Apprentice Teacher sessions are arranged when the class first meets with the professor.
+Some middle-level courses numbered 213-214, along with 321, meet for a fourth hour with an Apprentice Teacher.